5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Skylake_Spoofing_macOS13/README.md

 > [!IMPORTANT]
 >
 > Please store a backup of your current EFI folder on a FAT32 formatted USB flash drive before applying this spoof, so you can boot from it in case something goes wrong.
 Because I cannot test this spoof since I don't have a Skylake system.
+You also need to adjust the device properties inside the SSDT to match your system requirements!

 ## Option 2: Re-enable Skylake Graphics with OpenCore Legacy Patcher (macOS 13+)